Henry Edward Manning: Influence on social justice teaching

-Poster printed during the 1876 Burnley by-election campaign, in which Cardinal Manning is quoted as calling for the repeal of the Contagious Diseases Acts.

 Manning was very influential in setting the direction of the modern Catholic Church.
 His warm relations with Pope Pius IX and his ultramontane views gained him the trust of the Holy See, though "it was ordained that he should pass the evening of his days in England, and that he should outlive his intimacy at the Vatican and his influence on the general policy of the Church of Rome".

 Manning used this goodwill to promote a modern Catholic view of social justice.
 Several scholars consider Manning to be a key contributor to the papal encyclical Rerum novarum issued by Pope Leo XIII, which marks the beginning of modern Catholic social justice teaching.

 For part of 1870, he was in Rome attending the First Vatican Council.
 Manning was among the strongest supporters of the doctrine of papal infallibility, unlike Cardinal Newman who believed the doctrine but thought it might not be prudent to define it formally at the time.

-(For a comparison of Manning and Newman, see the section entitled "Relationships with other converts" in the article on Cardinal Newman.)
+Manning played a significant role in the conversion of other notable figures including Bessie Rayner Parkes, mother of famous British author Hilaire Belloc, upon whose thinking Manning had a profound influence.
+He did not, however, support enfranchising women.
+In 1871, at St. Mary Moorfield, he said he hoped English womanhood would "resist by a stern moral refusal, the immodesty which would thrust women from their private life of dignity and supremacy into the public conflicts of men."

+In 1882, Manning gave a public speech in London, in which he condemned the antisemitic attacks and pogroms against the Jews in the Russian Empire.
+He additionally praised Jews for their moral excellence and charity towards others, calling them a good example for Catholics to follow.

 In 1888, Manning was interviewed by social activist and journalist Virginia Crawford, a fellow English Catholic, for The Pall Mall Gazette, and was instrumental in settling the London dock strike of 1889 at the behest of Margaret Harkness.
-He played a significant role in the conversion of other notable figures including Elizabeth Belloc, mother of famous British author Hilaire Belloc, upon whose thinking Manning had a profound influence.
-Manning did not, however, support enfranchising women.
-In 1871, at St. Mary Moorfield, he said he hoped English womanhood would "resist by a stern moral refusal, the immodesty which would thrust women from their private life of dignity and supremacy into the public conflicts of men."